|

 While space isn’t one of its strongest points, the train’s beds are comfy and have cosy Glencraft mattresses.

 While I’ve mentioned a few times that the train is a little cramped, I’m aware that it’s making do with what’s available.
-The train can’t be wider as it has to operate on standard train tracks.
+The train can’t be wider than it has to operate on standard train tracks.

-The Club Car has a range of different seating types from booths to small tables.
+The Club Car has a range of different seating types, from booths to small tables.
 It’s a great spot to have dinner or get a change of scene from the rooms.
-It’s only available to guests staying in rooms though.
+It’s only available to guests staying in rooms, though.

 How early can you board the Caledonian Sleeper?